Hereditary peer: Origins

-After Henry II became the Lord of Ireland, he and his successors began to imitate the English system as it was in their time.
+After Henry II became the Lord of Ireland, he and his successors began to imitate the English system of the time.
 Irish earls were first created in the 13th century, and Irish parliaments began later in the same century; until Henry VIII declared himself King of Ireland, these parliaments were small bodies, representing only the Irish Pale.
-A writ does not create a peerage in Ireland; all Irish peerages are by patent or charter, although some early patents have been lost.
-After James II left England, he was King of Ireland alone for a time; three creations he ordered then are in the Irish Patent Roll, although the patents were never issued; but these are treated as valid.
+A writ does not create a peerage in Ireland: all Irish peerages are by patent or charter, although some early patents have been lost.
+After James II left England, he was King of Ireland alone for a time.
+Three creations he ordered are in the Irish Patent Roll, although the patents were never issued, but are treated as valid.

 The Irish peers were in a peculiar political position: because they were subjects of the King of England, but peers in a different kingdom, they could sit in the English House of Commons, and many did.
 In the 18th century, Irish peerages became rewards for English politicians, limited only by the concern that they might go to Dublin and interfere with the Irish Government.

 Scotland evolved a similar system, differing in points of detail.
 The first Scottish earldoms derive from the seven mormaers, of immemorial antiquity; they were named earls by Queen Margaret.
-The Parliament of Scotland is as old as the English; the Scottish equivalent of baronies are called lordships of Parliament.
+The Parliament of Scotland is as old as the English.
+The Scottish equivalent of baronies are called lordships of Parliament.

-The Act of Union 1707, between England and Scotland, provided that future peerages should be peers of Great Britain, and the rules covering the peers should follow the English model; because there were proportionately many more Scottish peers, they chose a number of representatives to sit in the British House of Lords.
-The Acts of Union 1800 changed this to peers of the United Kingdom, but provided that Irish peerages could still be created; but the Irish peers were concerned that their honours would be diluted as cheap prizes, and insisted that an Irish peerage could be created only when three Irish peerages had gone extinct (until there were only a hundred Irish peers left).
-In the early 19th century, Irish creations were as frequent as this allowed; but only three have been created since 1863, and none since 1898.
-As of 2011, only 66 "only-Irish" peers remain.
+The Act of Union 1707, between England and Scotland, provided that future peerages should be peers of Great Britain, and the rules covering the peers should follow the English model.
+Because there were proportionately many more Scottish peers, they chose a number of representatives to sit in the British House of Lords.
+The Acts of Union 1800 similarly superseded the peerage of Great Britain with peers of the United Kingdom, but provided that Irish peerages could still be created.

+The Irish peers were concerned that their honours would be diluted as cheap prizes, and insisted that an Irish peerage could be created only when three Irish peerages had gone extinct (until there were only a hundred Irish peers left).
+In the early 19th century, Irish creations were as frequent as this allowed.
+Only three have been created since 1863, and none since 1898.
+As of 2011, 66 "only-Irish" peers remain.